djjkc/Portfolio-Project/README.md

 Ali - The Portrait photo not adjusting how I want with Media Queries is slowly killing me...but it's ok for now...until I learn more!

-## Dad Jokes to help make you marking more enjoyable :)
+## Dad Jokes to help make your marking more enjoyable :)

 - I'm afraid for the calendar.
 Its days are numbered.
 - Singing in the shower is fun until you get soap in your mouth.
 Then it's a soap opera.